How to win a CYBATHLON

-Luca Tonin, from WHi says that CYBATHLON events are probably the most stressful evaluation scenario for your assistive technology.
+Luca Tonin, from WHi, says that CYBATHLON events are probably the most stressful evaluation scenario for your assistive technology.
 “Everything must work perfectly from a technical point of view.”

-The aim of CYBATHLON events is to stress test assistive technologies outside the lab, and allow researchers to benchmark their designs against others.
+The aim of CYBATHLON events is to stress test assistive technologies outside the lab and allow researchers to benchmark their designs against others.
 Practising different scenarios will help make sure you’re race ready.

 4. Make it work beyond the race

 About 15% of the world’s population – around 1.1 billion people – live with some form of disability.
-While CYBATHLON competition days are the highlight for many teams, including WHi, the goal of all our events is to improve lives for those living with disabilities.
+While CYBATHLON competition days are the highlight for many teams, including WHi, the goal of all our events is to improve the lives of those living with disabilities.
 Keep this in mind.
 How can you make your design accessible, suitable for the everyday, usable in the long term and affordable?